 You may use your phone handset in a parked or stationary vehicle

 You may use your handset if your car is parked or stationary (for example if you are stopped in a traffic jam or at a red light).

 Penalties for using a phone handset while driving

-You can be given a fine for using a phone handset while driving.
+You can be given a fine for handheld use of a phone, navigation, tablet or music player while driving.
 You can find an overview of fines for traffic offences in the Public Prosecution Service’s database of fines (Boetebase, in Dutch only).
 Offences are listed by category.

 Using a phone while driving increases the risk of an accident